Written by on . Last updated February 9th, 2026.

 Nearby towns and cities

 This earthquake may have been felt in Japan .
 Located 66 kilometer (41 mi) south of the epicenter of this earthquake, Nemuro (Hokkaido, Japan) is the nearest significant population center.
-Nemuro experienced an earthquake intensity (MMI Scale) of roughly IV.
-That level implies light shaking and likely no damage.
+The intensity of shaking and damage in Nemuro is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

 Overview of nearby places